 Work-Life Balance and Positive Work Environment

 Work-life balance and positive dental office culture are crucial to building a satisfying career and avoiding being run down.
 No matter how much you try not to let outside factors affect your work, your patients’ experience will depend on your state of mind and how smoothly your team works together.
 Conflict management in dental practices can be complex but incredibly important.

 Work-life balance is one of the main problems with going into private practice.
 While some dentists get plenty of vacation time and have two or three associates to take emergency calls while away from the office, this is the exception and not the rule.
 Most practice owners going it alone find they are never truly away from work.

 In the best-case scenario, one of the advantages of private practice is how close-knit the team can become.
 Some private practices feel like a family of friends.
 When the unit is smaller, there can be some profound connections between employees.
 On the flip side, in a small private practice, it just takes one person with an attitude problem to stir up trouble.
 And if you’re the practice owner, that means you’re the one everybody will complain to.
 You will have to help maintain employee morale, manage personnel concerns, and even terminate and rehire staff if it comes down to it.

 Dental Support Organization

 Practice owners working with the support of a DSO frequently find work-life balance much easier to achieve.
 Administrative support means leaving things they didn’t teach in dental school to management experts.
 Most DSO companies have systems to assist with emergencies while you are away on vacation, so you can leave work at work and focus on your loved ones in your time away.

 However, working as a DSO practice employee may mean you have less control over your hours than you would as a practice owner.
-That’s why it’s important to ensure your priorities align with the dental support organization you work with.
+That’s why ensuring your priorities align with your dental support organization is essential.